The Illusion of Success: the Story of Rocky, the Ambitious High-Achiever Who Became a Button-Presser

 She continues, “we believe you will have a wonderful career here.
 With hard work and discipline, we will make you a success.
 Have I mentioned the handsome pay?”

 Rocky is handsome.
 His grooming supplies and education loans have left him with a hefty debt.
 Time is of the essence.

 Reputable Company + Important Job + Accomplished Boss + High Salary + Hard Work = Success.
 Right?
 His stomach churns.

 With no time left to think, he slides his fingers through his silky hair and responds, “Why, yes, I am handsome, thank you.
 I accept your offer.
 After all, successful people are important people.
 I want to be successful; therefore, if I am important, then I will be successful.”

 “Terrific!” the recruiter responds, agreeing with Rocky’s logic.

 Rocky spends 4 years pressing buttons.
 He thinks, if I work quickly and for many hours each day, I will most certainly grow to be the best button-presser in the world!
 I will pay off my debts.
 My boss will think I am phenomenal.
 He is accomplished.
 I will follow in his footsteps and earn a fancier and more important title.
 People will like me.
 I will be a great success.
 I will be extraordinary.

 And people do like Rocky.
-In fact, he makes many new like-minded friends along the way, although, not surprisingly, he never hears from the recruiter again.
+In fact, he makes many new like-minded friends along the way, although he never hears from that recruiter again.

 Together with his colleagues, he “works hard and plays hard.”
 He presses buttons for long hours each day.
 He guzzles coffee, eats glutinous meals, enjoys a nonstop fountain of scotch, wine, and fine beers, and what’s left of his precious time is spent watching mundane television shows and betting on sports games.